internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

 .. code:: javascript

-  class GridFSUploadOptions {
+  class RethinkDBFSUploadOptions {

     /**
      * The number of bytes per chunk of this file.
 Defaults to the
-     * chunkSizeBytes in the GridFSBucketOptions.
+     * chunkSizeBytes in the RethinkDBFSBucketOptions.
      */
     chunkSizeBytes : Int32 optional;